Adverse Action Notices

 Pre-Adverse Action Procedures

 Before taking an "adverse action", you must notify the individual with a pre-adverse action letter, which includes a copy of the individual's consumer report and a copy of a document called "A Summary of Your Rights Under the FCRA."
-Corra Group can help you administrate the pre-adverse action process.
+You can use Corra Group's platform to send the pre-adverse action letter to your candidate.
 You can easily attach a compliant pre-adverse action letter to a copy of the background check as well as a copy of the summary of the rights.
-If you prefer, you can automate the pre-adverse action by establishing a grading system for meeting your hiring thresholds.

 Adverse Action Procedures

 After the applicant has received adequate time to request a reinvestigation, you must notify the individual again after you have taken the Adverse Action (denying application, termination, etc).
-You must provide them with additional compliance information, which we make available to you.
+You can use Corra Group's platform to send an Adverse Action letter to your candidate.

 * * * *